Muqsit/InvMenu/README.md

 ## Installation and setup
 Download the compiled .phar file from [Poggit CI](https://poggit.pmmp.io/ci/Muqsit/InvMenu/~) and place it in your `virions/` folder.
-Read [Installation](https://github.com/Muqsit/InvMenu/wiki/Installation) for a more elaborate guide on how to setup InvMenu.
+Read [Installation](https://github.com/Muqsit/InvMenu/wiki/Installation) for a more elaborate guide on how to setup InvMenu library.

 > [!NOTE]
-> You **MUST** register `InvMenuHandler` before you can use InvMenu.
+> You must register `InvMenuHandler` before you can use InvMenu.
 > ```php
 > // in class MyPlugin extends PluginBase:
 > protected function onEnable() : void{